 Enterprise Data Management (EDM) is the global function that facilitates the management of data as a valuable asset of an enterprise.
 Enterprise Data Management (EDM) includes:

 Just as a building is held together by its supporting structure, its frame, frameworks support the understanding and implementation of related concepts.
 In enterprise data management, a framework provides principles and practices for creating and using the description of a method of managing data and information as organizational resources.
-It structures stakeholders’ thinking by dividing the totality of enterprise data management into domains, layers, or views, and offers a variety of models for documenting each view.
+It structures stakeholders’ thinking by dividing the totality of enterprise data management into domains, layers, or views, and offers a variety of models for documenting each view, including a data governance framework.

 There are several recognized enterprise data / information management frameworks in the industry, some from product vendors and others from vendor-neutral organizations.
 It is important to use an industry standard and vendor-neutral framework to understand and implement enterprise data management effectively.